Les Nickelettes: History

 Les Nickelettes were created by a group of women experimental theatre artists from San Francisco State University in 1972.
 Started as a lark, first becoming vaudevillian cheerleaders at the Peoples' Nickelodeon midnight shows the group quickly evolved into a cutting edge feminist satirical performance art troupe.
-Women were eager to join and because there were no auditions, entrance requirements, leaders, structure or rules, all women--experienced performers or novices-- were welcome to take part in the free artistic expression of pure unfettered female humor.
-The group became "Virgins in Residence" at the Intersection Theatre in 1973 and 1974 performing 30 minute improv musical shows before the scheduled Charlie Chaplin and Betty Boop movies.
+Women were eager to join and because there were no auditions, entrance requirements, leaders, structure or rules, all women, experienced performers or novices, were welcome to take part in the free artistic expression of pure unfettered female humor.
+The group became "Virgins in Residence" at the Intersection for the Arts Theatre in 1973 and 1974 performing 30 minute improv musical shows before the scheduled Charlie Chaplin and Betty Boop movies.
 As female urban guerrillas Les Nickelettes were also involved in feminist stunts such as showing up at the infamous Condor topless night club on Broadway in North Beach dressed in Brownies/Girl Scouts uniforms adorned with plastic breasts demanding to perform on Carol Doda's stage.
 The troupe also crashed the 1973 opening of the San Francisco Opera.
 The San Francisco Chronicle society pages described their appearance; "Stealing the show ... were bizarrely dressed non-ticket holders who hopped out of a van."
 The group's message was that the media only paid attention to entrances.

 Evolving a more structured format the group created an original cabaret revue and was the first New Wave act to play at the famed Fab Mab then known as the Mabuhay Gardens dinner club in 1975.

 The members of the group stabilized and, with a full commitment to the collective vision of a female led theatre group, decided to write a scripted play.
 In 1976 Les Nickelettes, Inc. became a non-profit organization and produced its first full-length musical comedy play; Peter Pan: A New Rock Fairytale.